zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-nuget-packages.md

 | Microsoft.Portal.Framework.Scripts | Deprecated, use Microsoft.Portal.TestFramework.UnitTest instead, as specified in  [portalfx-unit-test.md](portalfx-unit-test.md).  |
 | Microsoft.Portal.Tools.Etw | Provides the **EtwRelatedFilesUtility.exe** tool and sample configurations for developers who are self-hosting extensions.
 The recommended practice is to use the extension hosting service as specified in [top-extensions-hosting-service.md](top-extensions-hosting-service.md) instead of custom deployment, as specified in [top-extensions-custom-deployment.md](top-extensions-custom-deployment.md).  |

-## Invoking other extensions at runtime

-An extension can refer to another extension's NuGet packages in order to invoke its blades or parts at runtime.
-For more information about available PDE's, see [portalfx-extension-sharing-pde.md](portalfx-extension-sharing-pde.md).